 If you’re providing a service, the card should be processed using a chip capable reader, like the Square Contactless and Chip Reader instead of via an eCommerce method.
 If you choose to accept an eCommerce payment for a service, be sure to have an itemized invoice with a statement of acknowledgement of services rendered to the cardholder’s satisfaction which has been signed and dated by the cardholder.

 At the time of checkout, have the cardholder electronically accept your terms and conditions of the sale, including your cancellation or return policy.
 Keep a record of this on file.

-Utilize Risk Manager to Protect Your Business
+Utilise Risk Manager to Protect Your Business

 Risk Manager is a tool that helps you spot and manage potential fraud from online payments you process with Square.
 You can create rules in Square Dashboard to trigger your own fraud alerts or to automatically decline suspicious payments.
-When you set up risk alerts, you can view additional details about suspicious payments, as well as options to issue a refund, block the payment card, or dismiss the alert.
+When you set up risk alerts, you can view additional details about suspicious payments, as well as options to issue a refund, block the payment card or dismiss the alert.

 Read the Risk Manager FAQ to learn more.

 Declined cards can be a sign that someone is trying to pay using stolen credit card information.
 If you notice an order with mismatched billing and delivery information, review possible attempts to use multiple cards by logging into your Dashboard, selecting Sales > Transaction Status.
 If a customer attempted to pay with multiple cards within a short time frame, refund the successful payment.

 Third-party eCommerce platforms (such as Bigcommerce and Ecwid) may offer additional solutions such as Signifyd to minimize your risk.
 While we currently don’t offer this option, you may be able to find a solution on these platforms that works best for your business.